 For External Nodes for which the enhanced scheduling procedures in Section III.1.10.7.A are implemented, the clearing process specified in the previous two paragraphs shall apply.
 For all other External Nodes, the following process shall apply: in addition to determining the quantity cleared via the application of transmission constraints (i.e., limits on the flow over a line or set of lines), the quantity cleared is limited via the application of a nodal constraint (i.e., a limit on the total net injections at a Node) that restricts the net amount of cleared transactions to the transfer capability of the external interface.
 Clearing prices at all Nodes will reflect the marginal cost of serving the next increment of load at that Node while reflecting transmission constraints.
 A binding nodal constraint will result in interface limits being followed, but will not directly affect the congestion component of an LMP at an External Node.

 (b) Energy deficient conditions.
-If the sum of Day-Ahead fixed Demand Bids and fixed External Transaction sales cannot be satisfied with the sum of all scheduled External Transaction purchases, cleared Increment Offers, and available supply at the Generator Asset’s Economic Maximum Limit and demand reduction at the Demand Response Resource’s Maximum Reduction, the technical software issues an Emergency Condition warning message due to a shortage of economic supply in the Day-Ahead Energy Market.
+If the sum of Day-Ahead fixed Demand Bids and fixed External Transaction sales cannot be satisfied with the sum of all scheduled External Transaction purchases, cleared Increment Offers, and available supply at the Generator Asset’s Economic Maximum Limit, demand reduction at the Demand Response Resource’s Maximum Reduction, and baseline deviation at the Demand Response Distributed Energy Resource Aggregation’s Maximum Deviation, the technical software issues an Emergency Condition warning message due to a shortage of economic supply in the Day-Ahead Energy Market.
 The following steps shall then be performed to achieve power balance:

 (i) All fixed External Transaction sales are considered to be dispatchable at the External Transaction Cap;

-(ii) Reduce any remaining price-sensitive Demand Bids (including External Transaction sales) and Decrement Bids from lowest price to highest price to zero MW until power balance is achieved (there may be some price sensitive bids that are higher priced than the highest Supply Offer, Demand Reduction Offer, or Increment Offer price cleared).
+(ii) Reduce any remaining price-sensitive Demand Bids (including External Transaction sales) and Decrement Bids from lowest price to highest price to zero MW until power balance is achieved (there may be some price sensitive bids that are higher priced than the highest Supply Offer, Demand Reduction Offer, Baseline Deviation Offers, or Increment Offer price cleared).
 Set LMP values equal to the highest price-sensitive Demand Bid or Decrement Bid that was cut in this step.
-If no price-sensitive Demand Bid or Decrement Bid was reduced in this step, the LMP values are set equal to highest offer price of all on-line Generator Assets, dispatched Demand Response Resources, Increment Offers or External Transaction purchases; and
+If no price-sensitive Demand Bid or Decrement Bid was reduced in this step, the LMP values are set equal to highest offer price of all on-line Generator Assets, dispatched Demand Response Resources, dispatched Demand Response Distributed Energy Resource Aggregations, Increment Offers or External Transaction purchases; and

 (iii) If power balance is not achieved after step (ii), reduce all remaining fixed Demand Bids proportionately (by ratio of load MW) until balance is achieved.
-Set LMP values equal to the highest offer price of all on-line Generator Assets (excluding Settlement Only Resources), dispatched Demand Response Resources, Increment Offers or External Transaction purchases or the price from step (ii), whichever is higher.
+Set LMP values equal to the highest offer price of all on-line Generator Assets (excluding Settlement Only Resources), dispatched Demand Response Resources, dispatched Demand Response Distributed Energy Resource Aggregations, Increment Offers or External Transaction purchases or the price from step (ii), whichever is higher.

 (c) Excess energy conditions.
 If the sum of Day-Ahead cleared Demand Bids, Decrement Bids and External Transaction sales is less than the total system wide supply (including fixed External Transaction purchases) with all possible Generator Assets off line and with all remaining Generator Assets at their Economic Minimum Limit, the technical software issues a Minimum Generation Emergency warning message due to an excess of economic supply in the Day-Ahead Energy Market.
 The following steps shall then be performed to achieve power balance: